linrongbin16/fzfx.nvim/README.md

 ### API References

-To help easier customizing/integrating, fzfx provides below builtin modules and APIs:
+To help easier customizing/integrating, fzfx provides below modules and APIs:

-- `fzfx.cfg`: Top-level configurations, i.e. directly create the `FzfxFiles`, `FzfxLiveGrep`, etc search commands.
-Easy to read and learn all the components used in those commands, as well as easy to copy and paste.
+- `fzfx.cfg`: Top-level configurations that directly register the searching command, such as `FzfxFiles`, `FzfxLiveGrep`, etc. Each module is an independent configuration.
 - `fzfx.helper`: Line-oriented helper utilities for parsing and rendering user queries and lines, since a search command is actually all about the lines in (both left and right side of) the fzf binary: generate lines, preview lines, invoke callbacks on selected lines, etc.
 - `fzfx.lib`: Low-level fundamental infrastructures, fzfx use the [commons](https://github.com/linrongbin16/commons.nvim) lua library for most of the common utilities, please also refer to [commons.nvim's documentation](https://linrongbin16.github.io/commons.nvim/).